6 Month ahead

 Year-end shopping activities are a challenge for retailers.
 Millions of buyers are seeking the best gift for their beloved ones, and a considerable proportion is doing this online.
 Hundreds of stores are providing comparable products.
 Users convert to buyers if usability and the price are within their expectations.
 If one of both is bad, they will spend their money on another store.

 According to research, more than 70 percent of retailers websites are too slow, and shoppers expect load times of less than 3 seconds.
 Those players who realized the importance of speed pushed themselves to the forefront on this highly competitive market.
-In this post, I will give you some insights how forward-thinking players prepare their websites for holiday shopping season.
+In this post, I will give you some insights of how forward-thinking players prepare their websites for holiday shopping season.
 It’s not about massive investments.
 If you follow this checklist, you will significantly improve your sales during the next shopping season.

 # 6 Month ahead